syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 ## Promise scheduling {#understand-scheduling}
-So far you have built an ECK Promise that will allow us to deliver ECK instances on-demand to the application developers.
+So far you have built an ECK Promise that will allow us to deliver ECK Resources on-demand to the application developers.

 When developing locally you have been using a single worker cluster, which Kratix has been scheduling everything to by default.
 In reality, the likely hood is that an organisation will have multiple worker clusters, potentially spread out across multiple zones, regions, and cloud-providers.
 Each individual cluster might be designed for a particular purpose, e.g. clusters that contain GPUs for AI intensive workloads, or edge clusters that are designed to run particular applications close the intended consumers.
 However it is common to want some software deployed on many of these speciality clusters.